arifzeeshan/macOS-Dell-Latitude-E7470/README.md

 </br>

 - In order to get Apple Services like App Store working, you need to generate your own SMBIOS(The included one is only for reference).
+- Use [this guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock) to unlock MSR register and enable native Power management as it's different for every Boards.

 - For more information on how to do that, visit the [Dortania Guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial).